tensorflow/models/syntaxnet/README.md

 the greedy training runs above, perhaps 3 or 4 times longer.
 Note once again that multiple restarts of training will yield the most reliable results.
 Evaluation can again be done with `parser_eval.py`.
-In this case we use parameters `200x200-0.02-100-0.9-0`, and we evaluate on tuning and dev set can with the following command:
+In this case we use parameters `200x200-0.02-100-0.9-0` to evaluate on the training, tuning and dev sets with the following command:

 ```shell
 PARAMS=200x200-0.02-100-0.9-0